Vegan Breakfast Hash

 This hash is made with basic pantry staples along with the potatoes and fresh garlic and onion.

-• fresh onion and garlic: do not skip these!
+• Onion and garlic: do not skip these!
 They add so much flavor to this hash.

 vegan breakfast hash ingredients